-As mothers, laundry is one of the household chores they expect we could do perfectly.
-They do not know that it’s more than just tossing the clothes in the laundry machine and removing them when they are clean.
+As mothers, laundry is one of the household chores that is done often and may sound easier than it really is.
+Turns out that it is more than just tossing the clothes in the laundry machine and removing them when they are clean!

 Laundry requires proper preparation, detergent use, and a wash method to keep fabrics in optimal condition.
-If you are not careful with your laundry practices, it might damage your clothes and what’s more baffling is not all laundry mistakes have an easy fix; some are even irreversible.
+If you are not careful with your laundry practices, it might damage your clothes and what is more baffling is that not all laundry mistakes have an easy fix; some are even irreversible.

 First-time moms or not, even a bachelor makes laundry mistakes.
 It’s rare to find someone who has never experienced a laundry mishap.

 Which Mistake Do You Experience Most?

 Laundry mistakes are costly, a waste of time, and potentially damaging to your washing machine.
 This article does not give you a solution and lets you be complacent in making these mistakes repeatedly.
 Instead, it helps you solve your laundry mistake and remind you to prevent making the same mistakes after (plus a few laundry hacks you should know!)

 Do you spend your Saturday washing, drying, and putting away laundry?
 It becomes a handful, isn’t it?
 Sometimes you might want to find laundry near me.
 Doing your week-worth of laundry in one day can be a little tiring than expected.

 For example, wash the dark-colored clothes on Monday, light-colored ones on Tuesday, delicates on Wednesday, and work outfits on Saturday.
 This is only an example.
 Create a schedule that works best for you.
 Having a laundry schedule will give you a minimal amount of clothes to fold.

 Moreover, it prevents you from having uneven or excess wash loads.
 Keep your clothes clean by loading enough clothes inside the washer.